 To ensure that the interview schedule goes as easily as possible, Fountain's scheduling toolkit handles the candidates who have gone through the hiring process and have been selected for an interview.
 The interview scheduling toolkit sends emails or SMS messages, which includes links to dates and times.

 Time slots are updated automatically based on the hiring manager's calendar.
 This is much more convenient than the conventional way of arranging interviews.
 It cuts down the amount of communication and misunderstandings.
 When a candidate chooses a time, they’ll get an SMS message confirming the interview.
-You can provide all the details required for the interview in an email.
+You can provide the required step by step details for the interview in an email.

-A background check is necessary to ensure that the candidates are who they say they are and they won’t pose a danger to your business.
+A background check is necessary hiring procedure for small businesses to ensure that the candidates are who they say they are and they won’t pose a danger to your business.

 Background checks look for many things, including: